bunqCommunity/bunqDesktop/README.md

 Download the latest version of BunqDesktop from the [GitHub releases page.](https://github.com/BunqCommunity/BunqDesktop/releases)

 #### [Snapcraft](https://snapcraft.io/bunqdesktop)
+You can directly search for 'BunqDesktop' in the Ubuntu store or use  the snap command.

 `sudo snap install bunqdesktop`

 #### [Brew Cask](https://caskroom.github.io/)